halcwb/PICEDashboard/README.md

-# SAFE Template
+# PICEDashboard
-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+This application is based on [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 ## Install pre-requisites
 You'll need to install the following pre-requisites in order to build SAFE applications